Why Americans are having less sex

 Why, then, are Americans having less sex than they were 20 years ago, not more?

-According to a recent study published in the Archives of Sexual Behavior, the large general social survey (GSS) found that American adults had sex about nine fewer times per year in the early 2010s than they did in the late 1990s, a decline that wasn't explained by longer work hours or increased use of pornography.
+According to a 2017 study published in the Archives of Sexual Behavior, the large general social survey (GSS) found that American adults had sex about nine fewer times per year in the early 2010s than they did in the late 1990s, a decline that wasn't explained by longer work hours or increased use of pornography.

 The GSS is a project of the independent research organization NORC at the University of Chicago, with principal funding from the National Science Foundation.